uninstallio/ios-sdk/README.md

 ###Configure libraries and permissions in the project

 Uninstall needs some background capabilities.
-You need to specify that you’ll use these feature in the **UIBackgroundModes** key in your info plist.
+You need to specify that you’ll use these features in the **UIBackgroundModes** key in your info plist.
 We need the following list of permissions

 1. fetch